philw1981/Milestone-Project-1-for-Code-institute/README.md

 ## Testing

+- Responsivness
+  Along side Dev tools and peoples actual devices I used this website to help keep my project mobile first.[Responsinator](https://www.responsinator.com/)

 - Carousel
-  Dev Tools used to try and work out how best to the images to a similar size and consistent without taking over the top part of the Website.
+  Dev Tools used to try and work out how best to get the images to a similar size and consistent without taking over the top part of the Website.
+The size of the carousel might have worled better with reduced height.

 - Nav bar & menu in smaller device size
   When in Dev tools it did not seem to fit the screen 100% or avoid overlap in different screen sizes, when I tested on actual devices this did not happen..